 The purpose of the ACAP Leadership in Advocacy Award is to enable our plans to show appreciation for their local safety net health care advocates.
 The Leadership in Advocacy Award will be given to an individual who has partnered or collaborated with an ACAP plan and whose efforts on behalf of enrollees in Medicaid, Medicare Duals programs, CHIP, Marketplaces, and other safety net programs clearly exceed the norm.
 Nominees can include, but are not limited to individuals (e.g., leader of a community coalition) who have clearly benefited the safety net by engaging in advocacy, leaders in local health departments, or clinicians who advocate for individual patients, or advocate for the programs as a whole.
 There is no specific requirement that the advocacy relate to managed care.
 Previous nominees may be re-nominated, provided they have not won the award in a prior year.
 More information here.

-The winner of the Leadership in Advocacy Award will receive a plaque, a donation to a charity in their name, and will be asked to join us for an in-person award ceremony during our Fly-In in Washington, D.C on February 11, 2025.
+The winner of the Leadership in Advocacy Award will receive a plaque, a donation to a charity in their name, and will be asked to join us for an in-person award ceremony during ACAP’s February Fly-In in Washington, D.C.
 The winner will also be highlighted in a future ACAP newsletter.
 All nominees, at the plan’s discretion, are invited to attend ACAP’s CEO Summit, held here in Washington, D.C. in October.

 2024 Honoree: Dr. Judy Mohr Peterson, of Hawaiʻi Medicaid (Med-QUEST)